Bunch045/obsidian-sticky-notes-plugin/README.md

 ## Possible Issues & Limitations.

-- Windows (sticky note windows) don't close themselves when obsidian shutsdown, and unfortunely reopen as normal popups when obsidian restarts. (hopefully can be fixed in the future.)
+- Windows (sticky note windows) don't close themselves when obsidian shutsdown, and unfortunely reopen as normal popups when obsidian restarts. (hopefully can be fixed in a future release.)

 - Currently there is no Settings (might change in the future), Default values:
     - **Sticky Note default color:** `Yellow color (250, 240, 208)`